St John's green play groupup

 Background

 The Playgroup is a member of the Preschool Learning Alliance which is the largest organisation for under 5's in the country.
-We are registered with Ofsted to provide preschool quality care and education in return for government funding.
+We are registered with Ofsted so we can continue to improve and adapt our practice to sustain high quality care and provision for all children.
+We develop through reflection and observation to ensure our exceptional standards of teaching and learning.
 We are a charity Playgroup (Charity Number 1147606).

-We work in line with the Early Years Foundation Stage (EYFS) Statutory Framework 2021 which we assess in the following areas of development:
+We work in line with the Early Years Foundation Stage (EYFS) Statutory Framework 2025 where we support children in the following areas of development:

 • Communication and language